snap-blocks/mw-snapblocks/README.md

-A simple MediaWiki extension for rendering Scratch Blocks used on Scratch 3.0.
+A simple MediaWiki extension for rendering Snap<i>!</i> and Scratch Blocks.
 Supports MediaWiki 1.35+.

 Transforms `<scratchblocks>` tags inside wiki articles into `<pre class="blocks">` in the HTML, which are then rendered to scratch blocks using CSS and JS included in the page.
 Inline blocks are rendered with `<sb>` tags, and become `<code class="blocks">` tags.

 Use `version` attribute to set the version.
-Valid values are `2`, `3`, and `hc-3` (for High Contrast colors).
+Valid values are `snap`, `2`, `3`, and `hc-3` (for High Contrast colors).

-- Maintained by apple502j.
+- Maintained by ego-lay_atman-bay and R4356th.
-- Contributed to by Kenny2github
-- Original by tjvr and ErnieParke
+- Original by tjvr, ErnieParke, apple502j and Kenny2github.

 # Installation

-This repository no longer uses Git submodules.
-You do **not** need to include the `--recursive` option.
 ```bash
 $ cd extensions
 $ git clone http://github.com/snap-blocks/mw-snapblocks